EOP-OMB/federal-program-inventory/website/pages/search.md

 - title: State
 - title: State (includes District of Columbia, public institutions of higher education and hospitals)
+- title: Training
 - title: Tribally Controlled Colleges and Universities (TCCUs)
 - title: U.S. Territories and possessions
 - title: U.S. Territories and possessions (includes institutions of higher education and hospitals)
+- title: Use of Property, Facilities, or Equipment
 assistance_types:
 - title: Advisory Services and Counseling
 - title: Advisory Services on Compliance